-- Nightmares are upsetting and well-remembered dreams that usually wake you up. - Nightmares may repeat in the same way for years. - They may be like a real-life stressful event or be more symbolic of an event. - Nightmares may cause physical reactions and emotions like what was experienced during a stressful event and some people may act out their nightmares during sleep. - Nightmares can change in how often they happen and how upsetting they are over time. - About 5% of adults have chronic nightmares.
-But 30% of people with trauma have nightmares, and 70% of people with PTSD have nightmares. - Many people with nightmares also have insomnia. - Insomnia is having trouble falling asleep or staying asleep. - Insomnia can be because of nightmares, but some people have insomnia that is not because of nightmares.
-Others may only have nightmares. - About 10% of adults have chronic insomnia.
-But 30% of people with trauma have insomnia and 80% of people with PTSD have insomnia.
+- Nightmares are distressing and well-remembered dreams that usually cause awakenings. - o Nightmares may recur in similar forms for years.
+They may vary from being quite similar to a real-life stressful event to more symbolic representations of an event. - Nightmares may cause physical reactions and emotions similar to what was experienced during a stressful event and some people may act out their nightmares during sleep. - o Nightmares often ebb and flow in frequency and severity over time. - Approximately 5% of the general population reports chronic nightmares.
+But for people who have experienced a trauma, about 30% report nightmares, and for people who also have PTSD, about 70% report nightmares. - Many individuals with nightmares also have insomnia. - o Insomnia is defined as having trouble falling asleep or staying asleep. - Insomnia can be mainly due to nightmares making it hard to fall asleep and hard to stay asleep.
+However, some people can have insomnia that is less related to the nightmares.
+Others may only have nightmares. - Approximately 10% of the general population reports chronic insomnia.
+But for people who have experienced a trauma, about 30% report insomnia and for people who also have PTSD, 80% report insomnia.

-Although 10% of adults have chronic insomnia, about 20% of active-duty service members and 50% of veterans have chronic insomnia.
+Although 10% of the general population reports chronic insomnia, about 20% of active-duty service members and 50% of veterans report chronic insomnia.

-- Nightmares and insomnia can make each other worse. - More insomnia could set someone up to have more nightmares.
-Nightmares may make it harder to fall asleep and make it hard to stay asleep at night.
-It can be hard to get back to sleep quickly after a nightmare. - Nightmares and insomnia are treatable. - This treatment is made to improve sleep by teaching you helpful sleep habits and ways to relax.
-This treatment also includes ways to help nightmares by writing dream content, looking for important themes in the dream, writing new dreams based on the themes, and imagining the new dream before sleep. - Studies find that nightmare treatments reduce how often nightmares happen and how intense they are.
-Treatment can also decrease other symptoms of PTSD and depression. - For this treatment to work, you must make two commitments: - 1.
-Come to each session and participate fully. - 2.
-Complete all practice work in between sessions.
+- Nightmares and insomnia can cause each problem to be worse. - o For example, more insomnia may lead to sleep deprivation that could set someone up to have more nightmares.
+Also, nightmares may make it harder to fall asleep and, by their very nature, they cause awakenings at night.
+It can often be difficult to get back to sleep quickly after a nightmare. - It is important to know that nightmares and insomnia are treatable. - This treatment is designed to improve sleep by teaching you helpful sleep habits and relaxation skills to help reduce stress.
+This treatment also includes ways to target nightmares directly through writing dream content, identifying important themes in the dream, writing new dreams based on the themes, and practicing imagining the new dream before sleep. - Studies find that nightmare treatments reduce how often nightmares happen and how intense they are.
+Treatment can also decrease daytime symptoms of PTSD and depression. - For this treatment to work, you must make two commitments:

-- Practice work is important for trying out the skills and recommendations in your own environment and routine. - Some of the things you will be asked to do may be difficult at first.
+- 1. Attend each session and participate fully. - 2.
+Complete all practice work in between sessions. - o Practice work is important for trying out the skills and recommendations in your own environment and within your daily or nightly routine. - Some of the things you will be asked to do may be difficult at first.
 Getting the most out of this treatment means trying new things, sticking with them, and practicing the skills you learn here. - We will look over the practice sheets at the beginning of each session.
-By completing these forms, we can learn what is and is not working for you. - You will also be asked to complete other questions at the beginning of some of the sessions.
-These questions help us see how you are doing. - The workbook is yours to keep.
+By completing these forms, we can learn what is and is not working for you. - You will also be asked to complete other questionnaires at the beginning of some of the sessions.
+These questions help us see how you are doing. - o The workbook is yours to keep.
 Please write in it and look over it between sessions.